Table of Contents

 Painters USA carries all required liability and workers compensation coverage, and our crews have valuable training credentials and certifications.

-And, as a nationwide industrial and commercial contractor, we can meet a host of other service needs you might have, like painting and flooring.
+As a nationwide industrial and commercial contractor, we can meet a host of other service needs you might have, like painting and flooring.
 Painters USA could also be called Cleaners USA, as we strive to give our commercial and industrial clients a hassle-free experience, whether you have one facility or several, located regionally or across the United States.

 Combustible cleaning customer example